lyandy/Broadcast_demo/README.md

 # Broadcast_demo
-One demo to show how to implement video broadcast
+One demo to show how to implement video broadcast And how to configure RTMP server on Linux

 ### __Reference__

 * __IJKMediaFramework__

   We use this framework to pull RTMP video stream.
+You need to compile the framework by its source codes.
+You can also download it that I have compiled from [this link](http://pan.baidu.com/s/1gf9Fajp).

 * __LFLiveKit__